ava-labs/teleporter/README.md

   ```
     -l, --local-relayer-image <tag>   Use a local AWM Relayer image instead of pulling from dockerhub
-    -p, --pause                       Pause the network on stop.
-Will attempt to restart the paused network on subsequent runs
     -h, --help                        Print this help message
   ```